Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 Headphone Jack vs. Plug: What’s the Difference?

-In more technical terms, the headphone jack and plug are types of electrical connectors.
-Together, they transmit analog audio signals between your headphones and an audio source.
+In more technical terms, the headphone jack and plug are electrical connectors.
+Both transmit analog audio signals between your headphones and an audio source.

 How Headphone Jacks and Plugs Work

-In contrast, the jack is basically a hollow barrel lined with conductors.
+In contrast, the jack is a hollow barrel lined with conductors.

 The conductors in the plug and jack are assigned specific signals, so it’s paramount that they match.